learn-co-curriculum/phrg-orm-updating-records/README.md

 # => [[1, "Hello", "25"], [2, "Hello", "25"]]
 ```

 Oh no!
 We have two records in our songs table that contain the same information.
-It is clear that our `#save` method needs some failsafes to protect against this kind of thing.
+It is clear that our `#save` method needs some fail-safes to protect against this kind of thing.

 We need our `#save` method to check to see if the object it is being called on has already been persisted.
 If so, *don't `INSERT` a new row into the database*, simply *update* an existing one.
 Now that we have our handy `#update` method ready to go, this should be easy.

 How do we know if an object has been persisted?
 If it has an `id` that is not `nil`.
 Remember that an object's `id` attribute gets set only once it has been `INSERT`ed into the database.

 Let's take a look at our new `#save` method: